-Classroom Concerns or Complaints (e.g. Grades received; improper dismissals; unprofessional behavior)
+Classroom Concerns or Complaints (e.g., grades received; improper dismissals; unprofessional behavior):

-- Student discusses concern or complaint with the instructor. - Instructor provides a response (allow up to five days if investigation is required).

-- Complaints unresolved by the instructor or for which the response is unacceptable must be described in writing by the student and submitted to the department chair. - ◆ The chair properly logs and investigates the matter and provides a written response to the student within ten days. - Issues that are still unresolved must be submitted by the student to the school dean. - The dean provides the final written response within ten days, which may be done with committee input and/or in consultation with higher level administrators.
+- Student discusses concern or complaint with the instructor. - Instructor provides a response (allowing up to five days if investigation is required) - Complaints unresolved by the instructor or for which the response is unacceptable must be described in writing by the student and submitted to the department chair. - The chair properly logs and investigates the matter and provides a written response to the student within ten days. - Issues that are still unresolved must be submitted by the student to the college dean. - The dean provides the final written response within ten days, which may be done with committee input and/or in consultation with higher-level administrators.

-Other Academic Concerns or Complaints (e.g. Academic advisement or academic regulations)
+Other Academic Concerns or Complaints (e.g., academic advisement or academic regulations):

-- Student discusses the concern or complaint with the academic advisor. - ◆ The advisor provides a response (allow up to five days if an investigation is needed), or refers it to the appropriate official/body, e.g. Department chair or Academic Standards Committee, for response within twenty days.
-The appropriate official/body returns the response to the advisor and the advisor returns it to the student. - ◆ Issues that are still unresolved must be submitted by the student to the school dean. - ◆ The dean provides the final written response within ten days, which may be done with committee input and/or in consultation with the Vice President for Academic Affairs and Student Affairs. - ◆ If the complaint remains, the student will submit it to the Vice President for Academic Affairs and Student Affairs for a final response.
+- Student discusses the concern or complaint with the academic advisor. - The advisor provides a response (allow up to five days if an investigation is needed), or refers it to the appropriate official/body, e.g., department chair or Academic Standards Committee, for response within 20 days.
+The appropriate official/body returns the response to the advisor and the advisor returns it to the student. - Unresolved concerns or complaints must be submitted in writing by the student to the college dean. - The college dean provides a written response within ten days, which may be done with committee input and/or in consultation with the Vice President and Associate Vice President for Academic Affairs. - If the complaint remains, the student will submit it to the Associate Vice President for Academic Affairs for a final response.

-Note: Academic complaints dating back more than a semester generally will not be investigated.
+NOTE: Academic complaints dating back more than a semester generally will not be investigated.